simon-ritchie/apysc/docs_src/source/timer_reset.md

 # Timer class reset interface

-This page will explain the `Timer` class `reset` method interface.
+This page explains the `Timer` class `reset` method interface.

 ## What interface is this?

-The `reset` method interface will reset a timer count and stop it.
+The `reset` method interface resets a timer count and stops it.

 ## Basic usage

 The `reset` method has no arguments.

-The following example will rotate the rectangle 90 degrees (`repeat_count=90`) by the first-timer, and then reset and start the second one.
-The second-timer will reset and restart the first-timer after 1 second.
+The following example rotates the rectangle 90 degrees (`repeat_count=90`) by the first-timer and then reset and start the second one.
+The second-timer resets and restart the first-timer after 1 second.

 ```py
 # runnable